 Risk Analysis

-The table below outlines the key risks associated with Applied Materials, Inc. (AMAT) and Lam Research Corporation (LRCX).
+In the table below, I outline the key risks associated with two prominent semiconductor companies, Applied Materials, Inc. (AMAT) and Lam Research Corporation (LRCX).

 |---|---|---|